 Use The Right Amount Of Pressure

-I know this will sound silly, but you can practice finding the right amount of pressure by using the back of your hand!
+I know this will sound silly, but you can practice finding the right amount of pressure by using the back of your hand, just like you did back in middle school!
 Try pressing your lips loosely against your hand, then pressing them forcefully.
 From there, try to find a middle-of-the-road level of firmness that feels just right.

 Use Your Tongue Wisely

 Another common characteristic of "bad "kissing is using way too much tongue.
-When you first start kissing someone, keep the tongue out of it until things start to heat up.
-Focus more on all the different ways you can kiss with just your lips — keeping your mouth closed, opening it slightly, intertwining your lips with your partners’, pouting your lips, and so on.
+When you first start kissing someone, keep the tongue out of it until things start to get more intense.
+Again, focus more on all the different ways you can kiss with just your lips — keeping your mouth closed, opening it slightly, intertwining your lips with your partners’, pouting your lips, and so on.